-He is a Member of the International Committee of the Red Cross and Chairman of the Board of Lonza Group.
+He was a Member of the International Committee of the Red Cross (ICRC) and of its Council (2009-17).

-He began his professional career in Switzerland in 1970 with the Sandoz Group, where he held various positions, ultimately as CEO of Sandoz Pharma with the responsibility for the global pharmaceuticals business.
-He managed the Jungbunzlauer group (1993-2003), ultimately as managing director, and was Chairman of the Board of Directors of Nobel Biocare (2003-10).
+Rolf Soiron began his professional career in 1972 with Sandoz – a predecessor of Novartis – where he held various positions, ultimately as COO of Sandoz Pharma with the responsibility for the global pharmaceuticals business.
+He also ran Protek, a European leader in artificial hip and knee joints, for four years.

-In the same year, he was elected President of Avenir Suisse, an independent think tank promoting the social and economic development of Switzerland.
-He is also a member of the Foundation Board for the Graduate Institute of International and Development Studies in Geneva.
+Rolf Soiron was President of the Basel University Council (1995-2006).
+Founded in 1460, Basel University is Switzerland’s oldest university.
+He is a Chairman of the Foundation Board of the Graduate Institute of International and Development Studies (IHEID) in Geneva.

 He has been active in Swiss public office, serving on executive branches, in his State assembly and in several select and expert commission at community and State level.
 He was elected President of Avenir Suisse (2009-14) an independent think tank promoting the social and economic development of Switzerland.
 He was also a member of the Board of the Swiss business association “economiesuisse”.

 He moderated the Concluding Debate at all LafargeHolcim Forums: Zurich (2004), Shanghai (2007), Mexico City (2010), Mumbai (2013), and Detroit (2016) as well as the Concluding Panel “Sustainability vs Security” at the 15th International Architectural Biennale in Venice (2016).